mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Papert & Turkle - Turkle closeness to objects
  -->

-#### Impact of CORE TOOLS
+### Impact of CORE TOOLS

+The choice of the starting toolset and mission shapes the balance and profile of initial community activity.

+The last chapter outlined the basics.
+A 2D platformer with retro graphics aesthetics.
+The use of a code playground and phaser library.
+This section gives a very brief overview of facilitator observations in these areas.

 #### Impact of half baked game platformer

-platformer?
-retro?
+Existing research outlines the attraction of retro

+Half baked games, as explored in literature review,

-existing research on attraction of retro on half baked games on culture and livingstone
+on culture and livingstone

 PERHAPS KEEP EACH DISCUSSION POINT HERE IN THE SECTIONS ABOVE - OR IF MORE OVERARCHING MOVE TO FINAL DISCUSSION SECTION.

-To a great degree the designer of the starting toolset and mission has a large influence on the balance and profile of community activity